cissagatto/R_MultiLabel_Csv2Arff/README.md

 # R_MultiLabel_Csv2Arff
-R_MultiLabel_Csv2Arff

-# Execute
+## Execute

-argumento 1: string nome do arquivo csv com o seu respectivo caminho de pasta argumento 1: string nome do arquivo arff com o seu respectivo caminho de pasta (não tem problema que o arquivo não exista! ele será criado aqui) argumento 3: faixa de rótulos que serão convertidos para nominais
+argument 1: string csv file name with its respective folder path

+argument 2: string arff file name with its respective folder path (no problem, the file does not exist! it will be created here)

+argument 3: range of labels that will be converted to nominal

-**java -jar R_csv_2_arff.jar "arquivo1" "arquivo2" "rotulos"**
+**java -jar R_csv_2_arff.jar "arg1" "arg2" "arg3"**